UBC-MDS/introduction-machine-learning/chapters/en/slides/module5/module5_13.md

 Now we’re calling fit on the pipeline, not just the 𝑘-NN regressor.

-So the transformers and the 𝑘-NN model are refit again on each fold.
+So, the transformers and the 𝑘-NN model are refit again on each fold.

 The pipeline applies the `fit_transform` on the train portion of the data and only `transform` on the validation portion in each fold.